-REVIEW: Costa Luminosa lights the way to Adriatic gems: The big, bright, bold decor of the 2,800-passenger Costa Luminosa contributes to the upbeat, lively and fun
+REVIEW: Costa Luminosa lights the way to Adriatic gems: The big, bright, bold decor of the 2,800-passenger Costa Luminosa contributes to the upbeat,

-atmosphere on this ship.
+lively and fun atmosphere on this ship.
 Almost every nautical inch features vivid colours from the bright yellow funnel, awnings, hot tubs and waterslide on the top decks, to purple, orange, red, gold and blue hues in restaurants and bars below.
 There’s also a special focus on lighting since “luminosa” means “bright” in Italian.

-From the moment you step on board into the central atrium you’re surrounded by a sea of orange and caramel tones and presented with whimsical black and white leather chairs — as well as an enormous 910 kg black sculpture of a voluptuous naked woman lying on her stomach.
+From the moment you step on board this cruise ship into the central atrium you’re surrounded by a sea of orange and caramel tones and presented with whimsical black and white leather chairs — as well as an enormous 910 kg black sculpture of a voluptuous naked woman lying on her stomach.
 Created by the famous Spanish artist Fernando Botera, the reclining lady is the subject of many of the artist’s sculptures around the world.

 The 11 bars, lounges and restaurants, as well as casino, are equally vivacious in style and tone.
-Passengers are fully engaged in singing and dancing whenever music plays — from morning line-dancing by the pool, until the wee hours at a pool party.
+Cruise passengers are fully engaged in singing and dancing whenever music plays — from morning line-dancing by the pool, until the wee hours at a pool party.
 In the restaurants, the waiters sing, dance and lead a parade of passengers throughout the dining room on special occasions such as formal night.

 It’s important to point out that Costa is an Italian cruise line that caters specifically to this culture.
 Other Europeans and North Americans are welcomed to adapt, accept and join the fun.
 Announcements are made in Italian, German and French, and only occasionally in English — unless it’s important.
 However, the staff can speak English and your daily newsletter keeps you informed of the activities.